FREQUENTLY ASKED QUESTIONS

 Do you offer telehealth sessions?

-Yes, we do offer telehealth services and will be providing telehealth for the foreseeable future.
-We use HIPAA complaint platforms that ensure that you and your information stay confidential.
-When setting up your initial session your therapist will explain how to login and access the session.
+Yes, most clinicians at the practice offer telehealth services and will be providing telehealth for the foreseeable future.
+We use HIPAA-complaint platforms that ensure that you and your information remain confidential.
+When setting up your initial session, your therapist will explain how to login and access the session.

 What is your cancelation policy?